These oven baked panko breaded pork chops are served with a delicious mustard sauce for a quick and easy dinner served with a simple side veg.

 - Salt and pepper

-- 1 large shallot, minced (or substitute red or yellow onion)
+- 1 large shallot, (or substitute red or yellow onion)

 - 1 cup chicken broth

-- 2 Tbsp. heavy cream (or lighter cream mixed with 1 tsp. cornstarch)
+- 2 Tablespoons heavy cream, (or lighter cream mixed with 1 tsp. cornstarch)

 - Freshly ground pepper

-- Preheat oven to 425° F. and line a baking sheet with aluminum foil and brush well with some olive oil.
+- Preheat oven to 425° F (regular bake setting/not fan assisted) and line a baking sheet with aluminum foil and brush well with some olive oil.
 Set aside.

 - In a small bowl, stir together the pork breading ingredients.
 Transfer mixture to a large zip-top plastic freezer bag.
 Working with one pork chop at a time, sprinkle both sides with a bit of salt and pepper.
 Place into breadcrumb mixture and shake/press pork chop until coated well.
 Place on prepared baking sheet.
 Repeat with all pork chops.